akrakowsky/python-api-challenge/README.md

 # Observable Trends from Weather Py

-1. The maximum temperature increases as the equator is aprroached witha stron correlation.
+1. The maximum temperature increases as the equator is approached with a strong correlation.
 2. There is no correlation between latitude and humidity at either hemisphere.
 3. There is no correlation between latitude and wind speed at either hemisphere.